istio/istio.io/content/en/docs/ops/ambient/helm-installation/index.md

 ### Installing the CNI Component

 The **CNI** chart installs the Istio CNI Plugin.
-It is responsible for detecting the pods that belong to the ambient mesh, and configuring the traffic redirection between the ztunnel daemonset, which will be installed later.
+It is responsible for detecting the pods that belong to the ambient mesh, and configuring the traffic redirection between the ztunnel DaemonSet, which will be installed later.

 {{< text bash >}}
 $ helm install istio-cni istio/cni -n kube-system \
   -f @manifests/charts/istio-cni/ambient-values.yaml@
 {{< /text >}}

-### Installing the Istiod Component
+### Installing the discovery Component

 The `istiod` chart installs a revision of Istiod.
 Istiod is the control plane component that manages and configures the proxies to route traffic within the mesh.